German Colony, Haifa: History

+In the Haifa cemetery are mainly buried the dead of the nearby "German Colony" (established in 1868) as well as the dead of the daughter colony "Carmelheim" (today the Carmel Center).
+The cemetery began operating in 1869.
+From the main path (east-west) a path branches off on a north-south axis, which divides the Templer complex in two and leads to a large monument in memory of the German dead from Haifa who fell in WWI.

+The Tombstone of Scheerer Georg interned in the Templer Cemetery Haifa.

 Nazi affiliation and expulsion

 After the outbreak of World War I in 1914, the German Empire allied with the Ottoman Empire; a large number of German colonists in Palestine joined the Imperial German Army during the conflict and fought against Allied forces in the Sinai and Palestine campaign.
 When Allied forces captured Palestine from the Ottoman Empire, the German colonists were regarded by Allied occupational authorities as enemy aliens, but were not deported back to Germany.

 In 1937, 34% of German colonists in Palestine were members of the Nazi Party.
 During the coronation of George VI and Elizabeth on 12 May 1937, all German colonies flew the flag of Nazi Germany.
 After the outbreak of World War II in 1939, all colonists with German citizenship were detained by the British authorities and sent, together with Italian and Hungarian citizens in Palestine, to internment camps in Waldheim and Bethlehem of Galilee.
 On 31 July 1941, 661 German colonists were deported via Egypt to Australia by the British, leaving 345 in Palestine.